Wisdom Tooth Extractions – Chaska, MN

-Why They Need to Be Removed
+Why Wisdom Teeth Need to Be Removed

-What Happens If They Are Not Removed
+What Happens If Wisdom Teeth Are Not Removed?

 While extracting these teeth may not sound like a lot of fun, it's far better than the alternative.
 Crowded teeth can misalign your bite, create chronic jaw pain, make you more vulnerable to gum disease, and cause dental problems for the rest of your life.
-Partially-erupted wisdom teeth allow bacteria and germs to accumulate and multiply, which can lead to an infection or the formation of cysts.
+Partially erupted wisdom teeth allow bacteria and germs to accumulate and multiply, which can lead to an infection or the formation of cysts.
 In fact, even tumors can grow on a trapped wisdom tooth.

-Impacted or partially-erupted wisdom teeth often try to force their entry by pushing up in whichever direction they find the most give: sideways, vertically, backward, or forward.
+Impacted or partially erupted wisdom teeth often try to force their entry by pushing up in whichever direction they find the most give: sideways, vertically, backward, or forward.
 They can then become stuck while still fully encased in the jawbone (called a bony impaction) or prior to erupting through the gums (called a soft tissue impaction).
 Both of these situations can easily cause pain, swelling, and an infection.
-Eventually, the infection can spread to the jaw bone, which can weaken its ability to hold the other teeth in place.
+Eventually, the infection can spread to the jawbone, which can weaken its ability to hold the other teeth in place.

-If you have any questions or are currently feeling discomfort because of your wisdom teeth, be sure to contact our office today.
+If you have any questions or are currently feeling discomfort because of your wisdom teeth, be sure to contact our dental office today.